linnienaryshkin/langchain/aws/exam.md

   - training set | 80% of the data | train the model
   - validation set | 10% of the data | tuning hyperparameters
   - test set | 10% of the data | evaluating the final performance on unseen data
+- GPT (Generative Pre-trained Transformer) Model | interpret natural language inputs and generating coherent outputs, such as SQL queries, by leveraging its understanding of language patterns and structures
+- Discriminative models learn to distinguish between different classes of data (e.g. image classification, spam detection, etc.)
+- Generative models learn to generate new data that resembles the training data (e.g. image generation, text generation, etc.)

 ## Prompt Parameters